LeoPhilly/grpo-profiling-harness/design_doc.md

 ### Correctness: How do you know the wall clock phases accounted only for those phases?

 GPU phases are timed via pairs of cuda event timers (using a context manager), and CPU is timed via time.perf_counter().

-	Injection Tests:
+#### Injection Tests:

-	To ensure that the cuda events were correctly in my Phase Timer design, I created 4 dummy phases (in order, each of ~10ms) and added cuda sleep cycles to each and measured the wall clock changes for each phase to account for any spillovers.
+To ensure that the cuda events were correctly placed in my Phase Timer design, I created 4 dummy phases (in order, each of ~10ms) and added cuda sleep cycles to each and measured the wall clock changes for each phase to account for any spillovers.
 Essentially, the injection should show up only on the particular phase it was added to and the surrounding phases should remain the same as measured by an initial baseline.
 As a side note, I initially considered adding an async operation (like a large matmul) since this would actually add a known operation to the GPU instead of sleep, but chose against it because this might have effects on memory too.

 #### How did you know how long a cycle would take on your GPU?